soyart/notes/pages/Git objects.md

+- #Git
 - > https://git-scm.com/book/en/v2/Git-Internals-Git-Objects
 - Git objects are what's stored in `.git/objects`, also called *object database*
-- An object also has its own type, such as blob and tree
+- An object also has its own type, such as blob, tree, and commits
-- # Git as content-addressable store
-	- At the core, Git is content-addressable filesystem, meaning:
-		- We can insert data into Git
-		  logseq.order-list-type:: number
-		- Git will return a unique key for the stored data logseq.order-list-type:: number
-		- We can use to retrieve the data from Git later logseq.order-list-type:: number
-	- Git stores content similar to UNIX filesystems:
-		- *Everything* is stored as tree and blob objects
-		- *Trees* correspond to UNIX filesystem *directory entries*
-		- *Blobs* correspond to *inodes, or file content*
 - # Walkthrough
 	- A simple walkthrough with `git hash-object` and `git cat-file`
 	- We can use low-level `git hash-object` to see how hashing works